-Paint the Mod Podge Mixture onto one side of the felt using the foam brush.
+Paint the Mod Podge mixture onto one side of the felt using the foam brush.
 Cover the entire side with the mixture.
 Then let the felt sheets completely dry.
-This can take several hours to overnight to dry completely.
+This can take several hours overnight to dry completely.

 Cutting the Felt

-The Cricut is going to cut this felt perfectly but before we hit go and cut there are a couple things we need to make sure we are doing to get the best possible cut.
+The Cricut is going to cut this felt perfect but before we hit to go and cut there are a couple things we need to make sure we are doing to get the best possible cut.

 - Make sure you are using a Cricut Explore® Deep Cut Blade With Housing.
 This blade is longer and allows for a deeper cut which we need for this thicker material.

 - Cut felt on a purple Strong Grip Cutting Mat.
 This mat is extra sticky and helps hold the thicker material in place.